JoshuaSchilz/miniSCIDOM_tensor/README.md

 ## 3. Reconstruction
 - The selected image will be shown.
-- Now the placement of the region of interests (ROI's) have to be set for each of the 4 projection.
+- Now the placement of the region of interest (ROI) has to be set for each of the 4 projections.
   - One can toggle a logarithmic color scale for the plot of the image to better visualize the edges of the projections
   - Under Shape Front: The height and the width of the Side and Front ROI's can be changed and thus increase or decrease the reconstruction volume.
-Typically it is easier to reconstruct a smaller volume but this also changes depending on the dose distribution.
+Typically, it is easier to reconstruct a smaller volume; however, this also depends on the dose distribution.
   - The position of the individual ROIs is shown in the plot of the loaded image.
-The precise position is cruicial for a good and accurate 3D reconstruction (shifting the ROI by a few pixels can make a huge difference).
+The precise position is crucial for a good and accurate 3D reconstruction (shifting the ROI by a few pixels can make a huge difference).
-  - Under the different tabs ("Front", "Top", "120°" and "240°") one can set the position of the scale
+  - Under the different tabs ("Front", "Top", "120°", and "240°"), one can set the position of the scale
-- When done setting the ROI positions one presses "Run Reconstruction and Save ROI's"
+- When done setting the ROI positions, one presses "Run Reconstruction and Save ROI's"
-- An indication on how accurate your reconstruction is are the "Quotients from the reconstruction".
-They basically showcase your error of the reconstruction, so one aims to get this quotient for all 4 projetion to 1±0.05 by the 4th iteration for a 5% Error.
+- An indication of how accurate your reconstruction is is the "Quotients from the reconstruction".
+They basically showcase your error of the reconstruction, so one aims to get this quotient for all 4 projections to 1±0.05 by the 4th iteration for a 5% error.
 - So this takes a few tries: Reconstruct --> Check Quotient and Reconstruction --> Adjust ROI positions --> and so on, until you are pleased with the result

 <img width="1518" height="936" alt="image" src="https://github.com/user-attachments/assets/b77ca843-5640-4064-a3ec-949b798fec8b" />

-- If you have previously reconstructed an image and want to do the reconstruction again, you can drag and drop the .json file which is automatically created during the reconstruction and saved in the output folder into the overlay.
-This will load the ROI positions and parameter settings which were used for the reconstruction of that image
+- If you have previously reconstructed an image and want to do the reconstruction again, you can drag and drop the .json file, which is automatically created during the reconstruction and saved in the output folder, into the overlay.
+This will load the ROI positions and parameter settings that were used for the reconstruction of that image

 <img width="1521" height="138" alt="image" src="https://github.com/user-attachments/assets/7dbb5713-109f-41c9-8d4a-628f840520af" />

 ## 4. Analysis Tools
-- After reconstruction one can have a lot at the reconstructed 3D light/dose distribution.
+- After reconstruction, one can have a lot at the reconstructed 3D light/dose distribution.
 This is a tomographic viewer with which one can look at the different slices of the 3D dose distribution.
 - As well as the position of the circular ROI under "Masked 3D Distribution"

 <img width="779" height="922" alt="image" src="https://github.com/user-attachments/assets/5ad14392-98b9-472b-8073-3b3515c46bce" />

-- Under "Analysis Plot" one can see the plotted depth dose distribution which is calculated by taking the mean signal value inside the circular masked ROI
+- Under "Analysis Plot" one can see the plotted depth dose distribution, which is calculated by taking the mean signal value inside the circular masked ROI

 <img width="510" height="535" alt="image" src="https://github.com/user-attachments/assets/f73208a5-dc90-41c1-82f3-16ff0820e8bd" />

-- Furthermore one can evaluate the lateral and vertical profile of individual sclices
+- Furthermore, one can evaluate the lateral and vertical profile of individual slices

 <img width="504" height="745" alt="image" src="https://github.com/user-attachments/assets/374b856f-f9ce-41d4-a66d-07bd8521327d" />

-- All these curved will be saved to the output folder
+- All these curves will be saved to the output folder

 ## 5. LET correction
-- For correcting the LET one first has to simulate the track-averaged LET inside the miniSCIDOM with the corresponding particle spectrum that was used during the irradiation
+- For correcting the LET, one first has to simulate the track-averaged LET inside the miniSCIDOM with the corresponding particle spectrum that was used during the irradiation
-- The code can directly read the output file from topas (.csv) as well as 1D arrays (.npy)
+- The code can directly read the output file from Topas (.csv) as well as 1D arrays (.npy)
-- Be aware that the bin length of the LET correction is hard coded in "evaluation_funcs.py" in the "return_let_corrected" function in the variable "bin_length_zletprofile".
+- Be aware that the bin length of the LET correction is hard-coded in "evaluation_funcs.py" in the "return_let_corrected" function in the variable "bin_length_zletprofile".
 This bin length has to be adjusted to fit the resolution of your LET simulation data
 ```
 def return_let_corrected(outputfile_topas, rec_light_dist, mean_array, params, shape_side, outdir, q_err_rel, term_input):